gorules/zen/README.md

 ```
 ### Switch Node

-The Switch node in GoRules JDM introduces a dynamic branching mechanism to decision models, enabling the graph to diverge based on predefined conditions.
-This node empowers developers to create versatile decision-making processes where distinct paths are followed depending on the evaluation of specific criteria.
-Each branch within the Switch node represents a unique set of conditions, fostering adaptability and responsiveness to a variety of input scenarios.
+The Switch node in GoRules JDM introduces a dynamic branching mechanism to decision models, enabling the graph to diverge based on conditions.

 Conditions are written in a Zen Expression Language.

 By incorporating the Switch node, decision models become more flexible and context-aware.
 This capability is particularly valuable in scenarios where diverse decision logic is required based on varying inputs.
 The Switch node efficiently manages branching within the graph, enhancing the overall complexity and realism of decision models in GoRules JDM, making it a pivotal component for crafting intelligent and adaptive systems.

 The Switch node preserves the incoming data without modification; it forwards the entire context to the output branch(es).

 <img width="960" alt="Switch / Branching node" src="https://github.com/gorules/zen/assets/60513195/05c5793c-563e-471b-b487-261b58a84f97">

 #### HitPolicy
 There are two HitPolicy options for the switch node, `first` and `collect`.

 In the context of a first hit policy, the graph branches to the initial matching condition, analogous to the behavior observed in a table.
-Conversely, under a collect hit policy, the graph extends to all branches where conditions hold true, allowing for comprehensive branching to multiple paths.
+Conversely, under a collect hit policy, the graph extends to all branches where conditions hold true, allowing branching to multiple paths.

 Note: If there are multiple edges from the same condition, there is no guaranteed order of execution.

 ### Functions Node

 Function nodes are JavaScript snippets that allow for quick and easy parsing, re-mapping or otherwise modifying the data using JavaScript.
 Inputs of the node are provided as function's arguments.
-Functions are executed on top of Google's V8 Engine that is built in into the ZEN Engine.
+Functions are executed on top of Google's V8 Engine Isolates that are built into the ZEN Engine.

 Function timeout is set to a 50ms.

 ```js
 const handler = (input, {dayjs, Big}) => {
     return {